 Various approaches to assessing discretionary deferral funding requests are taken by local authorities.
 See what happens in your council area here and how this compares to other regions.

 When a discretionary deferral request for an extra year of nursery funding is turned down, find out which local authorities allow parents/carers to self-finance a continued place in a council nursery.

 4. Lack of Parental Awareness of Legal Right to Defer

-Fifteen councils’ websites state that children who are legally eligible for a deferral are those who turn five after the school commencement date and another fourteen say it’s for those with birthdays from 1st September onwards (we couldn’t find any info at all on three councils’ websites: Comhairle nan Eileen Siar, Glasgow City and Renfrewshire – we have emailed them about this but haven’t had any responses to date).
+Fifteen councils’ websites state that children who are legally eligible for a deferral are those who turn five after the school commencement date and another fifteen say it’s for those with birthdays from 1st September onwards (we couldn’t find any info at all on two councils’ websites: Comhairle nan Eileen Siar and Renfrewshire – we have emailed them about this but haven’t had any responses to date).

 Find out our understanding of why these variations exist, our interpretation of when the entitlement really starts and which councils state what.